A drama that begins like a top‑tier romance‑comedy but collapses under last‑minute plot twists and messy writing.

 My biggest issue with this drama is how it spent most of its runtime setting up one story, only to abandon it near the end for something completely different.

 I’ll get into the final four episodes in another section because… wow.
 But before that, I need to talk about the drama as a whole.
 After the first several episodes, I thought I knew exactly where this story was heading.
 Hui Ju wanted status.
 Yi An wanted the crown.
 Their biggest obstacle was Yi Rang, a woman who repeatedly made it clear that she’d rather die than give up her position.
 It seemed obvious that the story would build toward Yi An finally claiming the throne, Hui Ju achieving the royal status she’d worked so hard for, and Yi Rang ultimately losing everything after the truth about the king’s death came out.
+And the reason I expected that is simple: that’s exactly how the drama introduced itself.

+Those two ideas aren’t part of my “What I Would Do” section because, honestly, they already were the story.
+Or at least, they were the story the drama spent half its runtime convincing me it wanted to tell.
 That’s why the sudden shift toward Jeong Woo becoming the primary villain felt so disappointing.
 I would’ve much preferred the drama commit to the story it had been carefully building from the very beginning instead of changing course in its final stretch.
 It wasn’t that the ending was impossible, it just wasn’t the ending the rest of the drama had been preparing us for.

 Those Last Four Episodes Happened…